qianrunyu/EthereumQuery/README.md

 2, Make EthereumQuery  as the start up project and port 7777 is unused.

+3, Build the solution.

-3, F5 to run it.The function app will listen incoming http request on  http://localhost:7777/api/blocknum/{blockNum}/address/{addr}
+4, click F5 to run it.The function app will listen incoming http request on  http://localhost:7777/api/blocknum/{blockNum}/address/{addr}

+Note: If there is a package restore error message after clicking F5, try run "dotnet restore" in CLI.